-Polymers are derived from monomers which consist of repeating structural units of high molecular mass macromolecules.
-They may occur in natural or synthetic form and are classified in many ways such as based on origin, structure, etc.
+Polymers are derived from monomers, which consist of repeating structural units, and form high molecular mass macromolecules.
+They can occur naturally or can be synthetic, and are classified based on origin, structure, and other factors.

 Chapter 16 – Chemistry in Everyday Life

 The study of materials and the development of new materials for the betterment of humanity is known as Chemistry.
 Drugs are chemical agents that affect human metabolism to cure illnesses.
 However, if taken in higher doses than recommended, drugs can be poisonous.
 Chemotherapy involves the use of chemicals for therapeutic effects.